MoHe99/algorithm-visualization/README.md

 ## Prerequisites
 Before you begin, ensure you have
 - pnpm
-- Nodejs >=20 or
+- Nodejs >=20

-newer installed on your system.
+installed on your system.
 These tools are necessary for installing dependencies and running the visualizer locally.

 ## Getting Started